CCI-Tools/cate/README.md

 Windows users can omit the `source` command and just type

     $ activate cate

-Now we add all required packages to the activated `cate` Conda environment:

-    (cate) $ conda install xarray dask numpy scipy matplotlib numba netcdf4 tornado pillow pyqt jdcal geopandas (cate) $ conda install -c conda-forge cartopy

-Some packages are not available on Anaconda default channels and we have to find them on another channel (option `-c CHANNEL`).
-Above we use channel `conda-forge`.

 You can now safely install Cate into the `cate` environment.